Sleep in a tactical environment

 Following any period of insufficient sleep, leaders and Soldiers need extra sleep to fully reset and pay down their sleep debt.
 Although exact amounts of sleep required to fully recover are unknown, we do know that the longer a Soldier goes or has gone without adequate sleep, the more nights will be needed to fully recover.
-We also know that recovery from sleep loss over a short period of time is faster than recovery from chronic insufficient sleep.
+We also know that recovery from a slingle bout of sleep loss is faster than recovery from chronic insufficient sleep.

 The following can serve as general rules:

-- Most Soldiers will recover if allowed 1–2 nights of as much sleep as needed for recovery sleep.
+- Following a single bout of sleep loss, most Soldiers will recover adequately if allowed 1–2 nights with as much time in bed as desired.